cython/cython/src/tutorial/clibraries.rst

    exception instance in order to raise it may actually fail because we are running out of memory.
 Luckily, CPython provides a C-API function ``PyErr_NoMemory()`` that safely raises the right exception for us.
-As of version 0.14.1, Cython automatically substitutes this C-API call whenever you write ``raise MemoryError`` or ``raise MemoryError()``.
+Since version 0.14.1, Cython automatically substitutes this C-API call whenever you write ``raise MemoryError`` or ``raise MemoryError()``.
 If you use an older version, you have to cimport the C-API function from the standard package ``cpython.exc`` and call it directly.
-This package contains pre-defined ``.pxd`` files that ship with Cython.
-If you need any CPython C-API functions, you can cimport them from there.
-   See Cython's ``Cython/Includes/`` source package for a complete list of provided ``.pxd`` files, including parts of the standard C library.

 The next thing to do is to clean up when the Queue instance is no longer used (i.e. all references to it have been deleted).
 To this